Curved Representation Space of Vision Transformers: Resolving the contradiction

 We hypothesize that the curved representation space also causes the underconfident prediction of Transformers.
-As shown as the blue-colored trajectory in Fig.~\ref{fig:relationship_illustration}b, the decision boundary is actually close to the data point but the curved travel reaches the decision boundary at a farther location.
-To validate this hypothesis, we add a small amount of noise to the input data in order to check if the decision boundary at a closer location can be found if the data jumps out of the curved region (i.e., reaching $\mathbf{z_r}^{(N)}$ from $\mathbf{z_r}^{(0)}$ in Fig.~\ref{fig:relationship_illustration}b).
+That is, as shown in Fig.~\ref{fig:illust}b, the decision boundary is actually close to the data point (on the left side of the data), but the curved travel (blue-colored trajectory in Fig.~\ref{fig:illust}b) reaches the decision boundary at a farther location.
+To validate this hypothesis, we add a small amount of noise to the input data in order to check if the decision boundary at a closer location can be found if the data jumps out of the curved region (i.e., reaching $\mathbf{z_r}^{(N)}$ from $\mathbf{z_r}^{(0)}$ in Fig.~\ref{fig:illust}b).

-Fig.~\ref{fig:jump_db_dist_hist} shows the distribution of the distance to the decision boundary in the representation space.
-It can be observed that when the FGSM direction is used after random jump (orange line), the bimodality of the distribution is significantly reduced.
-As shown in Fig.~\ref{fig:early_direction_changes}h, the travel becomes less curved and thus the decision boundary can be reached effectively.
-The 2D projected movements after the jump in Fig.~\ref{fig:grid_plot_jump} also supports this.
-Furthermore, the random jump can be made even more effective by setting the jump direction to the FGSM direction found after the random jump (red-colored trajectory in Fig.~\ref{fig:relationship_illustration}), resulting in further reduction in the bimodality (red line in Fig.~\ref{fig:jump_db_dist_hist}).
+Figs.~\ref{fig:effect_of_jump}a and \ref{fig:effect_of_jump}b show the relationship of the distance to decision boundaries for original outputs (x-axis) and jumped images (y-axis) for Swin-T. The direction for travel is indicated in the axis.
+It can be observed that when the FGSM direction is computed and used after random jump ($\mathrm{\mathbf{d}} = \mathrm{\mathbf{d}}_{\mathrm{\mathbf{r}} + \mathrm{FGSM}}$; yellow-colored trajectory in Fig.~\ref{fig:illust}), the distance is significantly reduced (left figures in Figs.~\ref{fig:effect_of_jump}a and \ref{fig:effect_of_jump}b; most data points under the 45$^\circ$ line).
+As shown in Figs.~\ref{fig:footprint_csim}g and \ref{fig:footprint_csim}h, the travel becomes less curved and thus the decision boundary can be reached effectively.
+The 2D projected movements after the jump in Fig.~\ref{fig:visualize_jump} in Appendix also supports this.
+Furthermore, the random jump can be made even more effective by setting the jump direction to the FGSM direction that would have been found if random jump was applied ($\mathrm{\mathbf{d}} = \mathrm{\mathbf{d}}_{\mathrm{\mathbf{r}FGSM} + \mathrm{FGSM}}$; red-colored trajectory in Fig.~\ref{fig:illust}), resulting in further reduction in distance (right figures in Figs.~\ref{fig:effect_of_jump}a and \ref{fig:effect_of_jump}b).